3D modelling for heritage- virtual, physical or a combination of the two?

 The straighter edges, the easier a model is to build.
 In the case of archaeological sites and conservation architecture, there may not be any straight edges.

-For natural sites there is the possibility of using traditional sculpting techniques with materials such as clay.
-Such an example can be see in this model of the Shali citadel in Siwa.
+For whole sites there is the possibility of using traditional sculpting techniques with materials such as clay.
+While in Zattari refugee camp, Ahmad Hariri set up an initiative in to recreate Syria’s heritage sites in miniature.

 3D printing overcomes these challenges of creating organic, complex shapes through an additive manufacturing process.
 With 3D printing 3D models can be created directly from a digital file (STL).
 Polygons can be used to create complex shapes, with ever greater numbers and smaller sizes of the faces yielding greater accuracy.